-Her research and academic writing focus on diversity, inter-culturality, leadership and participatory engagement approaches with vulnerable and excluded groups.
+Her research and academic writing focus on race, racism, diversity, inter-culturality, leadership and participatory engagement approaches with vulnerable and excluded groups.
 She specializes in negotiated agreement-making, governance and inclusive market-based enterprise to increase the value-added for non-traditional intellectual property and organizations – such as community ownership, geographical indicators and traditional knowledge and through business development for export-led strategies for information technology and high technology firms, small businesses and micro-enterprises.
 She also has research interests in scientific research collaboration.
 Previous research includes evaluating the determinants of export success for information technology and high technology firms, issues affecting the role of cultural values stereotyping and inter-group relations in business activities.

 Originally from Jamaica, June earned her BSc (first class Honours from the University of the West Indies) and later moved to Canada where she earned her MBA (Schulich School of Business, York University).
 June completed her PhD in the United States (University of Washington) later earning a LLB from the UK (BPP School of Law).
 She and her husband have also written a series of guidebooks about World EXPOs & national parks in the USA and produced a major multi-cultural event in Vancouver.
 June adores travel, basketball and Regage music.
 A former player with the Jamaican netball national squad, June has coached the BC netball team to the Canadian national tournament.
 She has three children and two adorable grandchildren.

 Race and Racism.
 Market inequality, Cross sector Collaborations, Black Lives Matter, Geographical Indications, Intellectual Property law, Traditional knowledge, Poverty Alleaviation, Well-being in Extractive sectors, Scientific Research Collaboration, International marketing, negotiations/cross-cultural negotiations, exporting, small business development and government policies with respect to exporting.

 articles and reports

 Ackah, B., Francis, J., & Walters, B. (2017).
 Visible Minorities in Governance Positions in Metro Vancouver.
+Publisher Unknown.

-Beninger, S. S. A., & Francis, J. (2016).
+Beninger, S., & Francis, J. N. (2016).
 Appropriation of Community Knowledge: Towards an Understanding of the Potential Harm and Benefits.
 Journal of Macromarketing, 36(2), 183-197. http://doi.org/10.1177/0276146715592929

 Francis, J., Beninger, C., & Beninger, S. S. A. (2015).
-Traditional knowledge as a genetic resource: Protections for sustainable development in Africa.
+Traditional Knowledge as a Genetic Resource: Protections for Sustainable Development in Africa.
 South African Journal for Environmental Law and Policy, 2.

 Francis, J., & Hyman, R. (2013).
 The impact of geographical indications on the economic, cultural, social, and environmental pillars of sustainability: The case of Jamaican Blue Mountain Coffee.
 International Journal of Social Sustainability in Economic, Social and Cultural Context, 8(3), 1-13. http://ijsesc.cgpublisher.com/product/pub.273/prod.29

 Soyez, K., Francis, J., & Smirnova, M. M. (2011).
 How individual, product and situational determinants affect the intention to buy and organic food buying behavior: A cross-national comparison in five nations.
 Der Markt: International Journal of Marketing, 51(1), 27-35. http://doi.org/10.1007/s12642-011-0073-8

-Francis, J., & Collins, C. (2004).
+Francis, J., & Collins-Dodd, C. (2004).
 Impact of export promotion programs on firm competencies, strategies and performance: The case of Canadian high-technology SMEs.
 International Marketing Review, 21(4-5), 474-495. http://doi.org/10.1108/02651330410547153

-Francis, J., Lam, J. P., & Walls, J. (2002).
-The impact of linguistic differences on international brand name standardization: A comparison of English and Chinese brand names of fortune-500 companies.
+Francis, J. N., Lam, J. P., & Walls, J. (2002).
+Executive insights: The impact of linguistic differences on international brand name standardization: A comparison of English and Chinese brand names of Fortune-500 companies.
 Journal of International Marketing, 10(1), 98-116. http://doi.org/10.1509/jimk.10.1.98.19528

-Francis, J., & Collins, C. (2000).
-The impact of firms' export orientation on the export performance of high-tech SME's.
+Francis, J., & Collins-Dodd, C. (2000).
+The impact of firms' export orientation on the export performance of high-tech small and medium-sized enterprises.
 Journal of International Marketing, 8(3), 84-103. http://doi.org/10.1509/jimk.188.8.131.5231

 books chapters and monographs

 Francis, J., Henriksson, K., Gunton, T., Mlodzianowska, S., & Casas, C. (2017).
 Impact Benefit Agreements - a Literature Review and Implication for Practice.
 Impact Benefit Agreements - a Literature Review and Implication for Practice.
 Canadian International Resources and Development Institute.

 Francis, J., Beninger, S. S. A., & Robertson, D. A. F. (2017).
 Traditional knowledge transfer: Legal considerations & sustainable practices for MNCs.
 In Hamida, L. B., & Lejeune, C. (Eds.), Knowledge Transfer in Multinational Companies: Sharing Multiple Perspectives (pp. 118-148).
-Paris, France: L'Harmattan.
+L'Harmattan.